$0 Massachusetts Adoption Quick-Start Checklist

 Alternatives Worth Considering

 For Massachusetts families whose primary motivation is providing a home to a child in need — rather than a specific international experience — the domestic DCF foster care adoption pathway is worth serious consideration alongside international adoption.
-DCF adoption involves no agency fees, a financial support package that continues after finalization (daily subsidies, MassHealth, college tuition waiver), and approximately 2,800 children in Massachusetts waiting for permanent homes.
+DCF adoption involves no agency fees, a financial support package that continues after finalization (daily subsidies, MassHealth, college tuition waiver), and approximately 2,800 children reported as waiting for permanent homes in early 2025.

 International adoption remains a legitimate path for families who have specific reasons to pursue it — existing cultural connections to a country, a preference for a very young child from a specific region, or other personal factors.
 But the decline in available programs, the increased complexity, and the total cost relative to outcomes make it worth an honest assessment against domestic alternatives.